karlproject/karl/README.rst

 To hack on some source code::

-  $ bin/develop co karl
+  $ bin/develop co osi
   $ bin/buildout -No

-Source code will now be in src/karl.
+Source code will now be in src/osi.

 When playing with the code it's usually very useful to have some sample content added to the site, so that it looks a bit closer to a real site.